 Recommend for dogs that are picky eaters, sick, and/or debilitated.

-It’s hard for a picky eater to be picky when they are hungry after a strenuous workout.
+It’s hard for picky eater to be selective when they are hungry after a strenuous workout.
 Ideally, you’re exercising your pup every day, and maybe the sole reason your dog is hungry in the first place is that they aren’t using up all those calories for energy.
-Maybe that’s the secret to finding the motivation to eat clean – work out to the point that even the most unseasoned food looks mouth-wateringly appetizing.
+Perhaps that’s the secret to finding the motivation to eat clean – work out to the point that even the most unseasoned food looks mouth-wateringly appetizing.

 Recommended for dogs that are picky eaters.